irworkshop/accountability_datacleaning/state/mo/voters_2023/mo_voters_py_README.md

 7. Create a `year` field from the transaction date.
 8. Make sure there is data on both parties to a transaction.

+Results you see are from work done in a Jupyter Notebook.
+That notebook, mo-voters-2023.ipynb is in this repo.
+The script version of this is also in the repo, called mo_voters_2023.py.

 ## File structure

 File structure: